cognivore/collapsization/RULES.md

 The game ends when one of these conditions is met:

-### 1. Mine Strike (Mayor Loses Immediately)
+### 1. Mine Strike (Mayor's Score Becomes 0)

 - **Spades** represent mines in reality.
-- If the Mayor builds on a hex whose Reality Tile is a Spade, the game ends immediately and **Mayor LOSES regardless of score**.
+- If the Mayor builds on a hex whose Reality Tile is a Spade, the game ends immediately and **Mayor's score becomes 0**.
 - Spade penalty is still applied to Advisors: those who honestly warned about Spades score +1, while those who lied about mines lose 2 points.
-- The Advisor with the highest score wins (Industry or Urbanist).
+- The Mayor **cannot win** after hitting a mine, but **can tie** if the highest advisor score is also 0.
+- If any advisor has a positive score, that advisor (or the advisor with the highest positive score) wins.
+- **Exception**: If both advisors have negative scores, the Mayor wins outright—a reward for masterful manipulation.

 ### 2. City Completion (Mayor's Endgame)